 To obtain a refund, 'Payforit' requires the consumer to negotiate directly with the originator of the charge.
-What is worse is that, if the recipient of the payment fails to respond, there is no process to follow to resolve the issue.
+What is worse is that, if the recipient of the payment fails to respond, there is no defined process to follow to resolve the issue.
 In the absence of a defined process, these uncooperative companies continue to trade for months, until the volume of complaints is such that PSA cannot ignore them.

 It is not the role of PSA to adjudicate on individual disputes.
-However, it could insist on the introduction of a mechanism by which consumers can receive swift refunds when they are defrauded by rogue companies.
+However, it could insist on the introduction of a mechanism by which consumers can receive swift refunds when companies are unable to conclusively prove consent.
 Much of this could be automated, as it is with other payment mechanisms.

 The problem is not that fraud happens.
 It will happen to some extent with any payment system regardless of the security and authentication measures put in place.
 Fraudsters are continually refining their methods and finding new ones.
-Most payment systems respond to attempted fraud by putting effort in to fraud prevention, but this has not happened with 'Payforit'.
+Most payment systems respond to attempted fraud by putting effort in to fraud prevention, but this has not happened with 'Payforit'. iFraming was being used to defraud consumers in 2016, and evidence from large numbers of consumer complaints suggests that it is still being used.